 Headache?
 Itchy eyes?
 Running Nose?
 No, it is not likely to be just a case of the Monday morning blues.
 They are one of the many symptoms that signal Sick Building Syndrome (SBS).
 Mold may be the root cause of your issues.

-Heating, ventilation, and air conditioning (HVAC) systems, contaminated HVAC supply lines, hidden leaks, untreated mold damage, moldy ceiling panels and mold behind wallpaper etc. are all common causes.
+Heating, ventilation, and air conditioning (HVAC) systems, contaminated HVAC supply lines, hidden leaks, untreated mold damage, moldy ceiling panels and mold behind wallpaper etc. are all affected areas.

 Sick Building Syndrome is hard to diagnose sometimes.
 You may need to call qualified company such as ours.
 We hold the Advanced Microbial Certification (AMRT) from the Institute of Inspection Cleaning and Restoration Certification (IICRC) and have years of experience of remediation projects in hospitals, retirement facilities and residential properties.